 There are times that even the most meticulously planned journeys are interrupted due to political upheaval or other unexpected circumstances.

 British explorer Levison Wood, for instance, would have likely achieved a Guinness World Record for walking the length of the Nile River, were he not forced by the Civil War in Sudan to abandon a 400-mile stretch.

 Mink confirms that many countries that had been traditional stops on any round-the-world itinerary have become danger zones in recent years.

 "People aren't going to Cairo to see the pyramids, which used to be on everyone's bucket list, and you certainly don't want to go to Iran or Pakistan; Syria is in ruins.

 "There are a lot of places that are off the track because of the political climate," he says, though he adds it hasn't deterred his club's members.

 "Our folks, they're not stopping.
 They just pick and choose their trips differently," he says.

+You can follow Richard Quest's round-the-world journey on CNN Travel and on Twitter and Instagram.
 His budget adventure will be showcased in a special edition of CNN Business Traveller, first airing on CNN International on April 14 at 0930 BST/1030 CET.